simonesilvestroni/m2m-website/_originalmusicproductions/after-1989.md

 ### Collaboration

-While Dan and I were both in Cambridge and Callum lived in nearby London, working with other collaborators wasn't difficult at all.
-These days it's easy to master a <abbr title="Digital Audio Workstation">DAW</abbr> and used a shared cloud disk space.
+While Dan and I were both in Cambridge and Callum lived in nearby London, working with other collaborators wasn't difficult either.
+These days it's easy to master a <abbr title="Digital Audio Workstation">DAW</abbr> and use a shared cloud disk space.
 Gerald is a Logic Pro user so working with him was substantially straightforward.
 Everyone else had to **render their stems** using the correct formats and hand them over.
 I basically applied the same process when I had to import my own audio and MIDI tracks from the Reason demos.

 Overall, _After 1989_ was recorded in Ravenna and Milan (**Italy**), London and Cambridge (**UK**), Aiken and New York (**United States**), Mikkeli (**Finland**), Berlin (**Germany**).

 ### Mix and master

-Once all the recordings were done, the next phase was edit, polish and mix.
+The next phase was edit, polish and mix.
 I employed a technique borrowed from **Andrew Scheps**: work on three songs at the same time.
 This way I could focus on the big picture, exchanging methods between different pieces as I moved along.

-I also eagerly dived more deeply into [**Michael Brauer**'s multi-bus compression](https://brauerizing.wordpress.com/){:target="_blank" rel="noopener"} technique, which I already experimented with in previous productions.
+I also eagerly dived more deeply into [Michael Brauer's multi-bus compression](https://brauerizing.wordpress.com/){:target="_blank" rel="noopener"} technique, which I already experimented with in previous productions.
 More powerful and even better refined, today it's still a staple in my templates.

-{% include pattern-figure.html image="/assets/images/multi-bus-brauer.png" caption="My current multi-bus setup in REAPER" width="420" height="687" %}
+{% include pattern-figure.html image="/assets/images/multi-bus-brauer.png" caption="My current multi-bus tracks in REAPER" width="420" height="687" %}

 In a nutshell: instead of applying a single mix bus compressor, the multi-bus methodology requires sending different instruments, **grouped by function and frequency range**, to four different set of compressors.
 I route piano and other synths to bus A, drums and bass to bus B, guitars, certain strings and synths to bus C, sound effects plus reverbs and delays to bus D. This way, the compressors act on specific settings without squashing material that they're not suited for.
-A thorough [**calibration**](https://youtu.be/M0akUKhkok0){:target="_blank" rel="noopener"} is required before starting to apply any routing.
+A thorough [calibration](https://youtu.be/M0akUKhkok0){:target="_blank" rel="noopener"} is required before starting to apply any routing.

 Once the mix was complete, I engaged with renowned master engineer **Ian Shepherd** (co-author of the famous _Loudness penalty_ website and organizer of Dynamic Range Day), who perfected it all.